Who can use this feature

-You can access all of the Basic Shapes from the Shape Tools menu in the Toolbar.
-Click the down arrow next to the Rectangle to view your options.
+You can access these basic shapes from the Shape tools menu in the toolbar.
+Click the arrow next to the Rectangle to open the shape tools menu

-- Hold down the Shift key while dragging to create perfect squares, circles and polygons.
+- Hold down Shift when dragging to create perfect squares, circles and polygons.

-- Hold down the Option key to create and resize the shape from their center.
+- Hold down Option / Alt to create and resize shapes from their center.

-- Hold down Shift and Option to do both!
+- Hold down Shift and Option / Alt at the same time to do both actions.

-- Select the Rectangle Tool from the Shape Tools, or use the Keyboard Shortcut R
+- Select the Rectangle tool from the toolbar, or press R for the keyboard shortcut.

 - There will be a handle in each corner of the shape, this allows you to resize the shape as you see fit.